Knowledge Base Subjects

 Gas Assist Injection Molding

-ICOMold’s proprietary online quote system for custom plastic injection molding and CNC machined parts gives you fast access to your quotation, plus provides the ability to interactively manage your project online once it has begun.
+ICOMold by Fathom offers instant online quoting for custom plastic injection molding and CNC machined parts.
+Our system gives customers fast access to quotes and provides the ability to interactively manage the project online once it has begun.
 See how in six steps you can turn your CAD file into a finished product.

 What is Mold Manufacturing?